Talking about the Future

 I forgot to call my boyfriend.
 I'll do it after dinner.

-We do not use 'going to' and the 'present continuous' structures to talk about decisions.
-Do not use 'will' to talk about future plans that have already been decided.
+We do not use 'be going to' and the present continuous tense to talk about decisions.
+Similarly, 'will' should not be used to talk about plans and arranged actions.
 Let's compare these sentences:

-I'm wearing that dress tonight. → I've made a planned decision to definitely wear that dress tonight.
+I'm wearing that dress tonight. → I've made a planned decision to wear that dress tonight. → Present continuous

 Timetables and Schedules

-When we want to talk about timetables, schedules, etc. we use the Simple Present tense, for example when we want to talk about times at which buses, trains, planes arrive and leave, movie times, classes, etc.
+When we want to talk about timetables and schedules, we use the Simple Present tense, for example when we want to talk about the time something starts or happens.

 My algebra class starts on Tuesday.